dfernandez79/barman/docs/notes.md

 If you want to be picky about traits definition, barman doesn't implement _true traits_, neither does [traitsjs].
 But I keep using the name _traits_ to make a distinction from the _last-one-wins_ strategy of mixins.

-### \_callSuper / \_applySuper details
+### \_callSuper / \_applySuper problems

-My first implementation of super method delegation was very naive:
+My first implementation of super method delegation was very naive.
+In any method you could do `this._callSuper` or `this._applySuper`, the steps done by those methods were:

-* Get the super implementation by using `this.constructor.__super__`
+* Get the super implementation: `superImpl = this.constructor.__super__.method`
-* Call the super implementation using `superImpl.apply(this, args)`
+* Call the super implementation: `superImpl.apply(this, args)`

 Do you see any problem with this implementation?

-At first sight I didn't see any problem.
-Because it works for simple cases.
+At first sight I didn't see any, because it works for simple cases.
 The main issue with this implementation is that `this.constructor.__super__` returns only one _level_ up in the hierarchy.
 So if the parent implementation also does `_callSuper` you enter in a loop.

 Sadly there is no clean way to resolve that.
 I wanted to have `_callSuper` because is shorter and more convenient.
 But I needed a way to keep track of who is the super implementation.

+#### First attempt to resolve the super delegation issue

-The solution is a little bit against the design principle of "avoid special method signatures or attributes", but I couldn't come up with a better one:
+At first, I've tried a solution that is a little bit against the design principle of "avoid special method signatures or attributes":

 * JavaScript is single threaded, it guarantees that if you add a property at the beginning of `_callSuper` and then you remove it.
 That change is going to be controlled: you can ensure some invariant over that property.
 For example doing that on Java is a bad idea, because you cannot guarantee that during the execution of `_callSuper` no other thread touches `this`.